nextthingco/docs/Gadget-docs/source/includes/_setup.md

 ## Download Gadget

 Download GadgetCLI and GadgetOS [here](https://github.com/NextThingCo/gadgetcli/releases).
-Put the gadget binary in your path or precede all the commands with `./` eg. `./gadget`.
+Put the gadget binary in your system's PATH or precede all the commands with `./` eg. `./gadget` while in the same directory as the gadget binary.

+PATH location:

+**MacOS Sierra**

+Place the gadget binary here: /usr/local/bin

+**Windows 10**

+Put the gadget binary somewhere like C:\Program Files (x86)\gadget and edit the "Path" variable to point to that location.

+Click the Windows icon to open the Start Menu.
+Search for "advanced system settings".
+When the System Properties window opens click on "Environment Variables".

+Find and select the "Path" variable under "System Variables".
+Click "Edit" and the "Edit environment variable" window will open.
+This is where you can add the path of where the gadget binary is located.
+Click "New" and fill in the location in the empty spot that is provided at the bottom of the list.
+Afterwards, click "OK" and you are done!

+**Linux**

+Place the gadget binary here: /usr/bin

 ## Flash GadgetOS